FAQ for Hypnotherapy

 No, this is mostly seen at a magician presentation or stage hypnotist shows and is used mostly for entertainment purposes; this is also popular on television.
 This is the type of hypnosis where you will most likely see swinging watches or someone imitating a dog or a chicken on command; this is being done for entertainment purposes and not clinical hypnosis.You may be able to identify that the person participating with the Hypnotist is fully aware and agrees to participate in doing the suggested tricks.
 By process of elimination, the hypnotist will only select the most easily hypnotizable participants from the crowd — mainly, a somnambulist suggestible.

 Somnambulist suggestible individuals also like to be the life of the party, or the entertainer in a group, so it is more likely for a somnambulist suggestible to want to comply with most of the stage hypnosis activities.
 Hypnotherapy is very different from stage hypnosis.
 You are completely alert and in full control of your mind and body while in the hypnotic state.
 You can hear, speak, and even walk around.
 Your body is relaxed and comfortable.
 You will never be asked to disclose any secrets or do anything you do not want to do.
-At Revibe Therapy in Winter Park, hypnosis is strictly used as a healing modality.
+At Revibe Therapy, hypnosis is strictly used as a healing modality.

 Will I lose control over my mind?

 Absolutely not!
 You have much more control over your mind during hypnosis; even your five senses are enhanced during the hypnotic trance.
 You cannot be hypnotized unwillingly, and you cannot be prompted to do something that is outside of your moral code or say/reveal anything you do not want to.